mmirhoseini/westwing/README.md

 For a better UI used new vector support with some SVG Vector images for a better UI.

 I am also a fan of Functional Programming and always use Retrolambda to use this ability in all Android versions, and try to think more functional.

+For a better UI/UX I prefer to add banner image inside the campaign details activity instead of the the simple image.